mjboos/voxelwiseencoding/README.md

                         Identifier to be included in the filenames for the encoding model output.Use this to differentiate
                         different preprocessing steps or hyperparameters.
+  --no-masking          Flag to disable masking.
+This will lead to many non-
+                        brain voxels being included.
   --log                 Save preprocessing and model configuration together
                         with model output.
 </pre>
 ### Special considerations